Spyderisk/system-modeller/docs/papers/README.md

 stored in.
 This scheme also gives a single web address that can be crawled by [archive.org](https://archive.org), rather than a different destination for every DOI.

-Add papers subdirectory, with explanation as to why this is in addition to

 The authors own their own work and have contributed these articles under the CC-BY-SA license as described in the top-level [licenses/](../../licences/README.md) directory.